 About Jasmine Beth

-Jasmine Beth plays original country-folk songs about things of all kinds–from problem gamblers to problem politicians.
-When borders are open, she spends a lot of time on the road, touring Australia and the UK every year.
-Her most recent single, 'The Gambling Man', is shortlisted in the Australian Songwriting Contest 2021 and was Commended in the UK Songwriting Contest 2021.
+Jasmine Beth plays original songs about people of all kinds–from problem gamblers to problem politicians.
+Her main influences are folk and country singer-songwriters of the 1960s and 1970s, including Bob Dylan, Leonard Cohen, John Prine, Tom Waits, Johnny Cash, and Roger Miller.
+Her single 'The Gambling Man' (2021) was a Finalist in the Great American Song Contest 2021, shortlisted in the Australian Song Contest 2021, and Commended in the UK Songwriting Contest 2021. https://jasminebeth.com/

 About Rosie & Nigel (aka The Go Twos)